Influencer marketing 2021: 8 tools for in-depth research and many tips

 Klear is an influencer marketing platform to help you find and manage online influencers.

-Klear helps you find influencers, analyze their popularity, demographics of their audience, facilitate your reach out and collaborations.
-The platform also analyzes the results of your collaboration: the aspect that we highlighted in our article.
+The tool helps you find influencers, analyze their popularity, demographics of their audience, facilitate your reach out and collaborations.
+Klear also analyzes the results of your collaboration: the aspect that we highlighted in our article.

 Upfluence is a full-scale influencer platform, offering a well-rounded set of features including an influencer search and discovery engine.